 Let it be wedding or birthday.
 Yes, we used to call it wedding gifts or birthday gifts.
 But by the new knowledge we have just learned, we have to pronounce it as wedding presents and birthday presents!

-28 per cent of surveyed respondents in Australia admitted that they “recycle gifts.”
+28 per cent of surveyed respondents in Australia in 2018 admitted that they “recycle gifts”

 - Women are more successful in finding desired gifts.
 10 per cent of women’s gifts were returned to the shop, as opposed to 16 per cent for gifts given by men